 Pursuant to the Electricity Act, 1998 (Ontario), the various undertakings and activities of The Hydro-Electric Commission of the City of London were segregated and a substantial portion transferred on November 1, 2000 to separate companies incorporated under the Business Corporations Act (Ontario) with the Corporation as the sole shareholder.
-The name of the Commission was changed to The Public Utility Commission of the City of London (the Commission) effective November 1, 2000, and the Commission has been at all material times and continues to be one and the same corporate and legal entity with the status of a municipal service board under subsection 195(1) of the Municipal Act, 2001.
-The composition of the Commission had previously been in accordance with section 22 of the London-Middlesex Act 1992, was re-established effective December 9, 2003 pursuant to subsection 195(9) of the Municipal Act, 2001.
-Members of the Commission are such persons who had been appointed by the Municipal Council of the Corporation of the City of London.
+The name of the Commission was changed to The Public Utility Commission of the City of London (the Commission) effective November 1, 2000.